 Automated LMS-Related Emails

 Automated LMS emails are triggered by a Student's coursework.
-When a Student submits work that needs to be graded by an Instructor, an email will be triggered by the Student's completion of that Course module.
-Once an Instructor evaluates the submission and assigns a grade if necessary, another automated email will be triggered, alerting the Student that their evaluation has been completed.
+When a Student submits work that needs to be graded, an email will be triggered by the Student's completion of that Course module and sent to the author of the course.
+Once an Instructor/Admin evaluates the submission and assigns a grade if necessary, another automated email will be triggered, alerting the Student that their evaluation has been completed.

 This guide will cover the different types of automated LMS emails, when they are sent, and what steps to take as both a Student and an Instructor.

 If you haven't already, please see these guides as well: